 Shearer Endowed Term Chair in Healthy Community Practices; Professor of Nutrition Science

 tel: (215) 898-3619

-Charlene Compher is an internationally-recognized authority on the nutritional care of patients with severe gastrointestinal disease and obesity.
-A Professor of Nutrition Science at Penn Nursing, Dr. Compher’s clinical appointment is Advanced Practice Dietitian Clinical Specialist with the Clinical Nutrition Support Service at the Hospital of the University of Pennsylvania.
+Charlene Compher is an internationally-recognized authority on the nutritional care of patients with severe gastrointestinal disease and critical illness.
+A Professor of Nutrition Science at Penn Nursing, Dr. Compher’s clinical appointment is Advanced Practice Dietitian Clinical Specialist with the Clinical Nutrition Support Service at the Hospital of the University of Pennsylvania, where she provides evidence-based care and conducts research with patients with severe gastrointestinal disease.
 Dr. Compher has a secondary appointment with the Division of Surgery at the Perelman School of Medicine at the University of Pennsylvania.
-Dr. Compher guides the translation of research findings into evidence-based practice decisions in her role as Editor in Chief of the American Society for Parenteral and Enteral Nutrition’s Clinical Practice Guidelines.

 Two core questions motivate Dr. Compher's interdisciplinary research agenda directed towards improved patient outcomes:

 (1) What nutritional therapies improve the absorption of nutrients in patients with severe gastrointestinal disease?

 Inflammation, Antibiotics, and Diet as Environmental Stressors of the Gut Microbiome in Pediatric Crohn's Disease

 (2) What nutritional interventions can improve clinical outcomes of critically ill patients?